Brian Wilson: Death, tributes, and posthumous releases

-Wilson died in his sleep in his Beverly Hills home on June 11, 2025, at the age of 82.
-Al Jardine, who had reformed Wilson's band for an upcoming tour, later reported that Wilson had been struggling with long-term effects of COVID-19 since his final tour in 2022: "That was the end of it.
+Wilson died in his sleep at his Beverly Hills home on June 11, 2025, at the age of 82.
+Al Jardine, who had since reformed Wilson's concert band as his own, later reported that Wilson had been struggling with long-term effects of COVID-19 since his final tour in 2022: "That was the end of it.
 He never came back after that."
 His primary cause of death was declared as respiratory arrest amid sepsis, cystitis, and other associated factors.
+He was cremated, and his ashes were interred next to his brother Carl in Westwood Memorial Park in Beverly Hills, California.

 Family and associates, including Jardine, Mike Love and Blondie Chaplin, paid tribute to Wilson on social media, while media outlets published eulogies written by Van Dyke Parks, Darian Sahanaja, biographer David Leaf, and co-manager Jean Sievers.
 Many other musicians, artists, and celebrities offered public acknowledgements.
 (Note: This included Paul McCartney, Bruce Springsteen, James Hetfield, Bob Dylan, Elton John, Carole King, Questlove, Keith Richards, Ronnie Wood, Mick Fleetwood, Maggie Rogers, Ringo Starr, Sean Lennon, Dewey Bunnell, Gerry Beckley, Nancy Sinatra, John Cale, Micky Dolenz, Randy Bachman, Gene Simmons, Paul Stanley, David Paich, Christopher Cross, John Cusack, Graham Nash, Disclosure, Carter Faith, Gavin DeGraw, John Stamos, Zooey Deschanel, Peter Rosenberg Diane Warren, Clairo, Gracie Abrams, Bill Pohlad, Elizabeth Banks, Margo Price, Brian Ray, Dave Davies, Low Cut Connie, Rick Springfield, and Peter Gabriel.
 In addition, Dave Matthews, Sting, and Guster performed separate impromptu renditions of "God Only Knows" at their concerts.)

 At the time of his death, Wilson had left behind a substantial body of unreleased work, including the albums Adult/Child and Sweet Insanity, a large collection of 1980s demos, and recordings created with Dennis Wilson, Gary Usher, Andy Paley, and Joe Thomas.
 There were also tentative releases scheduled for Adult/Child and the Paley sessions.
-Cows in the Pasture, the unfinished album he had produced for Fred Vail in 1970, is to be released in 2025, accompanied by a docuseries about Vail and the album's making.
+Cows in the Pasture, the unfinished album he had produced for Fred Vail in 1970, had been planned for release in 2025 alongside a docuseries about Vail and the album's making.
+In 2026, Adult/Child was released as a part of We Gotta Groove: The Brother Studio Years, an expanded reissue of Love You.